superfet/faithfulco.github.io/content/home/experience.md

         Research Area(s): Machine Learning, Cyber Security (Malware Detection), FinTech.
         * Researched on novel ways of malware detection and classification using machine learning algorithms.
         * Presented research findings through poster presentations, publications and academic talks.
+        ###### West Scotland Regional Network Coordinator (Volunteer Leadership Position)
+        * Led 76 Commonwealth scholars and fellows from different countries across 5 UK universities.
+        * Built a strong, dynamic, and friendly network by providing opportunities for interaction between Scholars
+        * Organised of events that helps scholars make the best of their in the UK.
+        * Worked with other Regional Coordinators and University Representatives

   - title: Afican Union Commission Scholar
     company: African Union Commission, Pan African University.